Prof S. C. Chapman, Ph.D D.I.C.(Physics) BSc(Hons) A.R.C.S.(Physics) , CPhys FInstP, FRAS

 She read Physics on an Exhibition Scholarship to Imperial College, London.
 Her interest in nonlinear systems began with a PhD (also at Imperial College, 1985) on chaotic charged particles in the earth's magnetosphere.
 This early work was recognised with the COSPAR Zeldovich Medal (commission D) and the EGS Young Scientists' Medal.
 She was selected to give the 2014 Royal Astronomical Society James Dungey Lecture [watch the video] and the 2020 Ed Lorenz Lecture at the Fall meeting of the American Geophysical Union [watch the video].
 Sandra is part of a team awarded a 2021 Lloyd's of London Science of Risk Prize.
 She has pioneered the development of nonlinear and complex systems approaches to solar system and laboratory plasmas and more widely, to problems outside plasma physics including climate and neuroscience.
 Her work using large scale numerical simulation (High Performance Computing) and modelling has included wave- particle interactions, comets, plasma acceleration and heating both in the solar system, at astrophysical shocks and in magnetically confined plasmas for fusion.
 She has a longstanding interest in quantitative characterization of data, in particular, plasma turbulence, and her recent work develops generic data analytics methods such as network science for application to 'real world' physical systems, including earth's space weather [watch the BBC report] and observations of our changing climate.

-As well as a number of STFC, EPSRC and EC funded research programmes her research has been recognised with several personal research fellowships including from PPARC, the Royal Society and Japan Society for the Promotion of Science, the Nuffield Foundation, The Radcliffe Insitute for Advanced Study Harvard.
+As well as a number of STFC, EPSRC and EC funded research programmes her research has been recognised with several personal research fellowships including from PPARC, the Royal Society and Japan Society for the Promotion of Science, the Nuffield Foundation, The Radcliffe Institute for Advanced Study Harvard.
 She held a 2017/18 Fulbright-Lloyd's of London Scholarship at the Center for Space Physics, Dept. of Astronomy at Boston University.